Print This Bible Study

 The whole matter of Christians in the antitype hardly needs to be stated for those who have eyes to see.
 There is nothing — absolutely NOTHING — more important in the Christian life than presently moving out toward and ultimately realizing the goal of one’s calling.

 But, what are most Christians doing relative to the matter today?
-Take a look around and see for yourself.
+One need only look around, go into practically any church in the land…

 Is this the topic of concern when Christians meet together today?
-Is this topic heard from the pulpit or the classroom on Sunday morning, Sunday evening, and/or other times when Christians come together.
-Again, the reader can answer from his/her own experience.
+Is this what is heard from the pulpit or the classroom on Sunday morning, Sunday evening, and/or other times when Christians come together?

 Christians cannot serve two masters (Matthew 6:19-24).
 They cannot have the best of what this world has to offer and also expect to have the best of what God has already offered.
 Christians must, individually, choose; and that decision is left entirely up to them (cf. Genesis 24:58).